nerves-hub/nerves_hub_web/README.md

 The public NervesHub instance at `nerves-hub.org` will be turned off on March 31st, 2022.
 See [NervesHub Sunset](https://elixirforum.com/t/action-advised-nerveshub-sunset/42925).
 This doesn't mean NervesHub development has ended.
-Many of us run NervesHub instances internally at our companies and really like it.
-We will be moving our patches to the source code to this `next` branch.
-The `main` branch continues to deploy to `nerves-hub.org`.
+Many of us run NervesHub instances internally at our companies and really like it, and development continues.

 ## Project overview and setup